From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Propagation of chaos

-\subsection{Proof of Theorem \ref{propagation:chaos:fundamental:sol:theorem}}
+\subsection{Proof of Theorem \ref{propagation:chaos:fundamental:sol:theorem}.}

 The strategy consists in testing the fundamental solution $p(\mu, s, t, z)$ to the backward Kolmogorov PDE \eqref{backward:kolmogorov:pde} stated on the Wasserstein space as an approximate solution to the one-dimensional marginal density of the $N$-dimensional particle systems.
-The natural candidate for being an approximate solution is
+For any fixed $(t, z) \in (0,T] \times \mathbb{R}^d$, the natural candidate for being an approximate solution is